0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2024-09-30-installing.md

 then manually set static IP for each Windows server sequentially.
 > ***Important note:*** I had to change the name of `Ethernet0` to `Ethernet1` and `Ethernet1` to `Ethernet2`, because ansible will treat `Ethernet1` as the `192.168.56.xx` (Host-only adapter).
 The `Ethernet2` one will be the NAT.
 Or change it from the inventory file.

-If you check the inventory file you will see that it uses winrm protocol with user account `vagrant` and password `vagrant`, so I added this user in the 3 VMs and add them in the Administrators group. which can be checked with:
+If you check the inventory file you will see that it uses winrm protocol with user account `vagrant` and password `vagrant`.
+Accordingly, I added this user to each of the 3 VMs and added them in the Administrators group. which is verifiable using:
 ``` powershell
 whoami /groups
 ```